Diamondhead (comics): Fictional character biography

 Archibald Dyker was a troubled child from South Hampton.
 A former amateur body champion turned to a life of greed as a petty thug.
-He was later mutated by a diamond-powered laser while attempting to steal some precious gems.
-He developed a hard, diamond-like body that was superstrong.
+He was later exposed to a diamond-powered laser during an attempt to steal precious gems, which gave him a hard, diamond-like body that was superstrong.
 He used his new abilities to enhance his criminal career.

 After being defeated by Nova, he forms the criminal gang the Terrible Trio with the Condor and Powerhouse.
 After the Condor is defeated by the Sphinx, Diamondhead allies with the Sphinx and Doctor Sun.
 Along with his allies, Nova, and the Champions of Xandar, Diamondhead goes to Xandar on Nova's spacecraft.

 Once there, Diamondhead betrays the Nova Corps to the Skrulls.
 This causes the death of one of the Champions, and Diamondhead is left to float in space.

-Later, Diamondhead was seen as a prisoner on the Stranger's laboratory world.
+Diamondhead was later held captive for experimentation on the laboratory world of the Stranger.
 He escapes and returns to Earth.

 Following the Stamford incident, the identities of the New Warriors were publicly leaked, including Nova's.
 Diamondhead uses this information to locate Nova's parents' house and patiently waits until his nemesis comes home.
 When Nova returns to Earth after the Annihilation War, Diamondhead attacks him.
 Nova easily defeats Diamondhead and takes him back to prison.

 As part of the Marvel NOW! event, Diamondhead ambushes the new Nova, but is easily defeated and left stranded in the desert.